CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 Mowat's map of the cylindrical beacons in the Canadian arctic shows them widely distributed on the Canadian east and arctic coast.
 The wide distribution of these "beacons" -- in Ungava Bay, Hudson Strait, eastern Hudson Bay, down the Labrador coast, etc -- cannot be explained by occasional cross-Altantic visits by Europeans (ie "Albans" or Norse).
 They were obviously established by sea-going aboriginals of many clans, and over many generations.
 They could be very old.
 Once made, there was no reason to remove them.
 They became permanent landmarks.

-These beacons were not made by the recent Inuit peoples, who instead erected irregular stone structures called inuksuak made from a few large rocks.
-They were made by seagoing peoples.
+These beacons were not made by the recent Inuit peoples, who instead erected irregular stone structures called inuksuak made from a few large rocks to depict a person and to signify that a human had been there.
+The beacons were visible from the sea and clearly were made by seagoing peoples.
 With respect to a beacon found near the Pamiok No. 2 location, Mowat quoted archeologist Lee as saying ". . too big, Too regular.
 Too well made.
 Not Eskimoan at all.
 And look at the thickness of the lichen growth on them.
 They're too old to belong to the historic period.

 The "beacons" are found throughout the North Atlantic (areas in the lighter lines), and it is clear they were made by ancient skin-boat-using aboriginal sea-harvesters of the North Atlantic, who comrpised two divisions (heavier lines).
 The eastern division has long vanished, while the western division was last represented by the Greenland whale hunters.